 We will collect one transparent sack with recycling (glass in the bin please) and/or one bundle of cardboard broken down to a size which would fit in the bin (with the lid closed) if there was space (please tape or tie together).

-Please note that if we are experiencing delays (e.g. vehicle breakdown, roadworks, or particularly high volume of recycling on the round) we may take the decision to stop collecting extra recycling to prioritise completing a bin collection from each property.
+Please note that if we are experiencing delays (for example, vehicle breakdown, roadworks or particularly high volume of recycling on the round) we may take the decision to stop collecting extra recycling to prioritise completing a bin collection from each property.

 - Place other recycling in one transparent sack.

 - Black or coloured sacks and more than one sack will not be collected.
 Transparent sacks are available online and in supermarkets